onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 metadata without any extra restrictions.
 It is also used by the data discovery GUI (which is denoted by `Used by GUI` badge).

-> NOTE: When there are many indices, only a subset of them might be used by GUI.
-Other ones still work and index metadata, but are not accessible via the data discovery GUI.
-To query them you need to use REST API or change [indices configuration](#gui-plugin-indices) of the GUI plugin.
+> NOTE: If there are many indices, only a subset of them might be used by GUI.
+Other ones still work and collect metadata, but are not accessible via the data discovery GUI.
+To query them you need to use [REST API](../../../user-guide/data-discovery.html#using-rest-api) or change [indices configuration](#gui-plugin-indices) of the GUI plugin.

 ### Adding new index